The 12 disciples of Jesus / (Apostles) name list in the Bible are as follows:

 James the son of Alphaeus is not to be confused with James the son of Zebedee.
 The two Jameses are distinguished from each other by the name of their fathers.
 The four times that he appeared in the New Testament were in a list of the 12.

 He was born in 1st century BC and died 62 AD.
 The place of his birth was Galilee, and he died at Jerusalem, Judaea.

 The first time that James son of Alphaeus was mentioned was by the Evangelist Mark.
 He was mentioned in a list with the other disciples.
 Mark 3:16-19

-There is not much to be said of James, he was more of the kind who sits quietly in the back but was obedient to the teachings of the Lord.
+There is not much to be said of James, he was more of the kind who sits quietly in the back, but was obedient to the teachings of his Lord.

 Simon the Zealot was an Apostle, a Preacher and also a Christian martyr.
 He was born in Cana of Galilee 1st century and the place of his death is believed to be Persia, Edessa.

 To distinguish him from Simon Peter, he is called Simon the Zealot.
-The Bible never identify Simon the Zealot as Simon the brother of Jesus in Mark 6:3.
+The Bible never identified Simon the Zealot as Simon the brother of Jesus according to Mark 6:3.

 It is believed that he preached the gospel in Egypt and afterward joined with Thaddaeus in Persia where he was martyred by being cut into two halves.